sunesimonsen/react-dom-testing/README.md

 {
   type: 'change', // The event type
   value: 'My value', // will be set on target when specified
-  target: 'input', // an optinal CSS selector specifying the target }
+  target: 'input', // an optional CSS selector specifying the target }
 ```